 Innovative aspects of the project

 Data initiatives to understand the spread of the Covid-19 disease have focused on tracking excess mortality, number of cases, testing coverage, and government responses to the crisis.
 However, no attention has been given to the extent to which the pandemic will result in thousands, potentially millions, of individuals experiencing the death of a family member.
-This project is the first to tackle this problem in a systematic by developing a robust methodology to produce the first dataset of excess bereavement attributable to Covid-19.
+This project is the first to tackle this problem in a systematic way by developing a robust methodology to produce the first dataset of excess bereavement attributable to Covid-19.

 Approach and methodology

 We seek to generalize a set of equations from mathematical demography known as the Goodman, Keyfitz, and Pullum Kinship Equations (Goodman 1974; Keyfitz 1985).
 This will allow us to estimate the potential increase in the probability of experiencing the death of a relative given a set of age-specific Covid-19 mortality rates.
 We will combine this with data on the age and sex structure of the population to estimate the magnitude of the excess bereavement and the age distribution of the bereaved population (’excess' bereavement can be compared to a baseline counter-factual scenario using rates that exclude the excess mortality from Covid-19).
 We will initially focus on deriving mathematical expressions to model the effect of changes in mortality on the population-level prevalence of excess bereavement.
-After this, we will focus on implementing developing an efficient and reproducible implementation of the set of equations in the R language for statistical programming.
+After this, we will focus on developing an efficient and reproducible implementation of the set of equations in the R language for statistical programming.
 Preliminary estimates will be validated against potential counterfactual scenarios using sophisticated demographic micro-simulations implemented in the SOCSIM software (Zagheni 2011).

 Our models will initially be calibrated using data from Germany and Italy, for which quality data on Covid-19 death rates is already available from the Human Mortality Database.
 We will extend our analysis to other countries once reliable data on Covid-19 excess mortality becomes available.
-The project will produce a range of estimates to reflect the uncertainty inherent to the Covid-19 mortality statistics that are required as input.
+The project will produce a range of estimates to reflect the uncertainty inherent in the Covid-19 mortality statistics that are required as input.
 However, we expect the accuracy of our models to improve as more quality data becomes available.

 Fig 1.
 Expected number of relatives for an average woman in a world without Covid-19 (left) and in a world with Covid-19 (right, hypothetical female population).
 The excess bereavement is the sum of the difference between the expected values in each diagram.